-If a firearms analyst is necessary to examine a car or other vehicle associated with a gunshot(s), the requesting agency should secure the vehicle at an indoor location, if possible.
-The Director of the RISCL will then be contacted and a request made for the vehicle's examination.
+If it is necessary to have a firearms analyst examine a car or other vehicle associated with a gunshot or gunshots, the vehicle should be secured at an indoor location, if possible, by the requesting agency.
+The Director of the RISCL will then be contacted and a request made for examination of the vehicle.
 Examination of glass fractures can be critical; therefore, all precautions should be taken not to further fracture any glass on the vehicle.